What is a Public Adjuster?

 Preparing the claim

 Re-opening a claim and negotiating more money.
-If you previously conducted a claim and result a discrepancy after the claim, public adjusters can re-open a claim and negotiate more money for you.
+If you previously filed a claim and are not happy with the results, public adjusters can reopen a claim and negotiate more money for you.

-Generally, when you as a policyholder hire a public adjuster you are hiring someone who will document and expedite your claims, someone who will gain a more satisfactory claim recovery, more quickly, restoring the normal functioning of your home or business, taking away from you the stress of a legal process.
-Public adjusters must be able to even know when they are facing problems…some claims may be insubstantial and disputable and explain that to you as client.
+Generally, when you as a policyholder hire a public adjuster you are hiring someone who will document and expedite your claims.
+The experience of public adjusters will make your process for filing claims faster. restoring the normal functioning of your home or business, taking away from you the stress of a legal process.
+If your insurance won’t cover your claim, a Public Adjuster will let you know before wasting your time.

 Licensing as part of screening process

 American Loss Consultant requires every public adjuster pass the screening process of the company.
-But we always advice our clients to follow these suggestions at the moment you are hiring public adjusters:
+But we always advise our clients to follow these suggestions at the moment you are hiring public adjusters:

 Check references and qualifications.